Cholesterol Reducing Foods Fruits, Nuts

 Good Cholesterol vs. Bad Cholesterol

-HDL cholesterol is known as good cholesterol because it protects against heart attack and stroke.
-It acts as a scavenger and carries the harmful LDL (bad) cholesterol away from the arteries and back to the liver.
+HDL is known as good Cholesterol because it protects against heart attack and stroke.
+It acts as a scavenger and carries the harmful LDL (bad) away from the arteries and back to the liver.

 Once in the liver, the LDL is broken down and excreted from the body.

-It is essential to have a healthy balance of HDL and LDL cholesterol.
-High LDL cholesterol and low HDL cholesterol levels can increase the risk of heart disease and stroke.
+It is essential to have a healthy balance of HDL and LDL fat.
+High LDL fat and low HDL fat levels can increase the risk of heart disease and stroke.

-Therefore, maintaining a healthy lifestyle, including a balanced diet and regular exercise, is crucial to keep cholesterol levels in check.
+Therefore, maintaining a healthy lifestyle, including a balanced diet and regular exercise, is crucial to keep fat levels in check.

-There are some things you can do to lower your cholesterol, including:
+There are some things you can do to lower your fat, including:

 - Exercising regularly